-- Page refers to a block of 512 bytes, for which only the lower nine address bits may change. - Bank refers to the upper or lower half of a 16-bit word, selected by -XBHE if CPUHLDA = 1 and by -BHE if CPUHLDA = 0. - High/Low Byte refers to the decoding of the address LSB, selected by XA0 if CPUHLDA = 1 and by A0 if CPUHLDA = 0.
+- Page refers to a block of 512 bytes, for which only the lower nine address bits change. - Bank refers to 18 bits of DRAM (16bit word plus two parity bits). - High/Low Byte refers to the upper or lower 8 bits of a 16-bit word.

-The VL82C205 controller may be used in either page-mode or non page-mode, as chosen by input -PAGE.
+The VL82C205A controller may be used in either page-mode or non page-mode, as chosen by input -PAGE.
 In pagemode, any read access within the same page of the previous memory access is performed with zero wait states.
-Internal latches track the successive address references, permitting the shorter cycles to be used automatically.
+Internal latches track the successive address references permitting the shorter cycles to be used automatically.